-Westchester Education UK & International can support publishers by performing Culturally Responsive Education (CRE) and Diversity, Equity, and Inclusion (DEI) reviews on both backlists and new content.
+Westchester Education UK & International can support publishers by performing Culturally Responsive Education (CRE) and DEI reviews on both backlists and new content.
 Click here to listen to our podcast discussion about CRE and its significance in education and academic content development.

 A CRE review can help publishers ensure that their content meets required standards of inclusion and equity.

 We offer three separate but related CRE review approaches

 The goal of our CRE reviews is to provide comprehensive but practical and prioritised feedback.
 Clients can elect to make any necessary changes, or our subject matter teams can work in tandem with them to make the necessary adjustments.

 The first approach hinges on the Westchester fully comprehensive CRE rubric.
 Our rubric draws from the best practices of educational, academic, and library anti-bias, and culturally responsible programmes.
 Our review team uses the rubric to provide comprehensive feedback for a given programme: highlighting its strengths, weaknesses, and omissions.
 Reviewers identify issues with problematic language, coverage, viewpoints, and representation, noting ways to adjust the material to ensure greater inclusivity.

 The second approach offers a streamlined version of the rubric review process, which can be especially beneficial for backlist titles.
 The streamlined review records and prioritises critical issues, in a bespoke, project-based spreadsheet.
 Once agreed, these comments can then be marked up and amended on PDF proofs of the titles themselves.
 This approach delivers a more cost-effective review, whilst retaining the integrity of the rubric review approach.